Why Do Clownfish Eat Their Own Eggs? (Clownfish Behavior)

 Environmental Factors

 • Anemone bleaching – When stony coral colonies bleach from stress, so do anemones.
-This causes them to eject the clownfish, leaving eggs suddenly vulnerable.
+This causes them to eject the clownfish, leaving the eggs suddenly vulnerable.

 Clownfish eggs are highly vulnerable in reef environments and require diligent parental care to reach hatching.
 Predators and environmental factors constantly threaten the next generation.